 Numerous clinical studies have been conducted examining the impact of soy use on indicators of the effectiveness of prostate cancer prevention or treatment approaches.
 These studies have included a wide range of participants (from healthy control subjects to prostate cancer patients at various stages of the disease) and have used a number of different interventions such as soy supplements, beverages, and breads.Epidemiologic studies

 In 2009, a meta-analysis of studies that investigated soy food consumption and risk of prostate cancer was reported.
 The results of this meta-analysis suggested that high consumption of nonfermented soy foods (e.g., tofu and soybean milk) may significantly decrease the risk of prostate cancer.
 No association was found between high consumption of fermented soy foods (e.g., miso) and prostate cancer risk.
+An updated 2013 meta-analysis confirmed the good safety profile of isoflavones but indicated no significant differences between treated and control groups for PSA levels or sex steroid endpoints (sex hormone-binding globulin, testosterone, free testosterone, estradiol and dihydrotestosterone).
 In another study, urinary concentrations of phytoestrogens were assessed in healthy Jamaican men and men newly diagnosed with prostate cancer.
 There were no differences in urinary concentrations of the isoflavones genistein and daidzein between healthy men and prostate cancer patients.
-Men who produced equol (a metabolite of daidzein) were at a lower risk of prostate cancer than men who were non-producers.Prevention studies
+Men who produced equol (a metabolite of daidzein) were at a lower risk of prostate cancer than men who were nonproducers.Prevention studies

 In one study, Japanese men who had undergone prostate biopsy, but who did not have cancer, were randomly assigned to receive a supplement containing soy isoflavones (40 mg; comprised of 66% daidzein, 24% glycitin, and 10% genistin) and curcumin (100 mg) or a placebo for 6 months.
 Overall, there were no differences in PSA levels between the placebo and the treatment groups.
 However, when subjects were subdivided according to baseline PSA level, patients with a higher baseline PSA level (PSA ≥10 ng/mL) who received supplements exhibited statistically significantly larger decreases in PSA than did patients in the placebo group (P = .02).

 Although soy is a standard part of many Asian diets, it is less common in Western diets.
 Therefore, feasibility studies were undertaken to investigate whether Western participants would adhere to soy-supplementation interventions.
-In one study, healthy men were randomly assigned to consume a high-soy (two daily soy servings) or low-soy (usual diet) diet for 3 months.
+In one study, healthy men were randomly assigned to consume a low soy (usual diet) or high-soy (two daily soy servings) diet for 3 months.
 Following a 1-month washout period, the men crossed over to the other treatment.
 Reductions approaching statistical significance were seen in PSA levels following the high-soy diet.
 These findings suggest that this type of soy intervention study is feasible (i.e., the participants complied with dietary instructions) and that soy may be a potential chemopreventive agent.

 In a study reported in 2010, patients with rising PSA levels who had been treated with radiation as the primary treatment for prostate cancer drank a soy beverage daily (providing approximately 65-90 mg isoflavones) for 6 months.
 The results showed that the soy beverage was well-tolerated and was associated with an increase in PSA doubling time.
 These findings suggested that drinking the soy beverage may have helped to slow the progression of prostate cancer.